midnightntwrk/midnight-architecture/apis-and-common-types/dapp-connector/Readme.md

 type TokenType = string;

-type SignDataKeyType = "unshielded";
 type SignDataOptions = {
+  /**
+   * How are data for signing encoded.
+   * "hex" and "base64" mean binary data are encoded using one or the other format,
+   *   the wallet must decode them into binary sequence first
+   * "text" means the data should be signed as provided in the string, but encoded into UTF-8 as a normalization step.
+   *   Conversion is necessary, because JS strings are UTF-16 */
+  encoding: "hex" | "base64" | "text"
+  /**
+   * What kind of key to use for signing
+   */
-  keyType: SignDataKeyType;
+  keyType: "unshielded";
 };
+type Signature = {
+  /**
+   * The data signed
+   */
+  data: string;
+  signature: string;
+  verifyingKey: string
+}
 ```

 The protocol that comes with this API is as follows:
-1. The DApp should not assume presence of methods means granted permission, wallets might implement policy like "Ask on first use", as well as "Ask user upfront"
+1. The DApp should not assume presence of methods means granted permission, wallets might implement various policies like "Ask on first use", as well as "Ask user upfront".
+In particular - wallets implementing "Ask on first use" policies might add some latency to first calls, in order to collect multiple requests the DApp makes for particular view and only ask the user once.
 2. To let DApp clearly distinguish it is the case, wallet must return `PermissionRejected` error for a particular method
 3. The way the API is compartmentalized is a possibility of how wallets can manage permissions, though wallets are free to implement more coarse-grained as well as more fine-grained permissions to limit access to certain actions or data.
-4. When asked returning transaction (in methods `balanceTransaction`, `makeTransfer` or `makeIntent`), wallet must always return a transaction ready to be submitted to the network, that is one that is sealed, contains signatures, and contains proofs.
+4. When asked returning transaction (in methods `balanceTransaction`, `makeTransfer` or `makeIntent`), wallet must always return a transaction ready to be submitted to the network, that is one that is sealed, contains needed signatures, and contains needed proofs.
 5. The DApp, when asking wallet to submit a transaction, needs to provide a transaction ready to be submitted to the network, that is one that is sealed, contains signatures, and contains proofs.
 6. The DApp, when asking wallet to balance a transaction, needs to provide a transaction, which is not sealed and does not contain signatures, but already contains proof, otherwise wallet won't be able to deserialize it and complement with necessary tokens.
 7. The DApp, when asking wallet to balance a transaction, needs to provide a transaction compatible with network id indicated in the configuration object.
 8. The DApp should connect to indexer and proving server indicated by configuration, therefore wallet should not limit access to the `getConfiguration` method unless absolutely necessary.
 9. The DApp can double check if `networkId` present in configuration matches the requested one
 10. In the configuration object, the wallet must point to service deployments, which are compatible with network id present, and preferably are the same that the wallet itself uses for particular network.
-11. Wallet must provide data like token types and addresses in format compatible with network id present in the configuration object.
+11. Wallet must provide data like token types and addresses in format compatible with network id present in the configuration object and following relevant specification, Midnight Wallet specification does define address format.
 12. Wallet can reconcile data like balances from multiple accounts, in such case wallet must ensure data consistency, mostly related to reported balances, so that they can actually be used in a transaction, if only it fits single transaction and user does permits so.
-13. Wallet needs to ensure that balances reported in `getShieldedBalances` and `getUnshieldedBalances` methods are available balances, which means balances wallet is willing to allow spending in transactions.
+13. Wallet must ensure that balances reported in `getShieldedBalances` and `getUnshieldedBalances` methods are available balances, which means balances wallet is willing to allow spending in transactions.
 This allows DApps to rely on the balance checks (to certain extent at least since race conditions are a possibility) in their logic.

 ### Errors